Interested in fundraising for allergy and other immune disease research?

 Now that you've decided you want to fundraise for AIFA, do you want to join an existing fundraising event, or create your own event?

 Join an existing community event

-There are many great running, cycling and swimming community events out there that make excellent platforms for fundraising.
+Even during a pandemic, there are many great virtual running, cycling and swimming community events out there that make excellent platforms for fundraising.

 Create your own fundraising event

 Note: if you are fundraising online through a fundraising website like Everyday Hero or Go Fundraise, your authority to fundraise is handled by the online fundraising website.

 One of the most popular ways to collect sponsorship or donations is via the Go Fundraise or Everyday Hero websites.
 Setting up a page is simple and allows your contacts to donate directly to the cause by following your unique URL.

 You can make the most of your online fundraising page by following these simple steps:

 - Personalise your page and be creative.
 Add photos and a message to engage your supporters, tell a story as to what has motivated you to fundraise for our cause.